Immediate Steps

 -

-We will respect your feelings.
+We will respect your feelings and choices.

 -